When a Mars Simulation Goes Wrong

 Stojanovski sought some reassurance, but Binsted couldn’t make any guarantees, at least not before an investigation.
 “I kind of sat there and thought, you know what?
 I’m not okay with this,” Stojanovski said.
 “I’m not okay with the culture and the attitude toward safety.”
 Now that she was off the mountain and out of the bubble, her perception of the mission changed.
 She decided to withdraw from it altogether.

-Binsted, the principal investigator, said she could not discuss the specifics of the incident until the Institutional Review Boards, one at the University of Hawaii and one at NASA, concluded their investigations and issued reports and recommendations.
+Binsted, the principal investigator, said she could not discuss the specifics of the incident until the institutional review boards, one at the University of Hawaii and one at NASA, concluded their investigations and issued reports and recommendations.

 Musilova, Han, and the fourth crew member, Calum Hervieu, an astrophysicist and systems engineer from Scotland, declined extensive interviews but provided The Atlantic with a joint statement, saying, in part, “we prefer not to discuss this topic with the media” until the University of Hawaii and NASA complete their reviews.
 They point to press releases from February, which say only that a crew member was hospitalized, treated at the hospital for a few hours, and then released.